lheywang/VolumeMixer/code/device/doc/commands.md

 - SHUTD : Shut down the device.
 Require to press the button to start it.
 - RESET : Reset the device to the base state.
+- DCONF : Set calibration data of the device.
+- CONNC : Connect the host to the device (and thus, block any further connections).

 - ASYNC : Sync applications that are known to the device with the apps that are currently in use.
 - UICON : Update icons.
 This commands is generally sent after an ASYNC command that may returned wrong apps.
 - SLPOS : Return the position of the sliders, in %.